mattvenn/magic-inverter/README.md

-# Inverter demo with magic
+# Inverter demo with magic and Skywater 130 PDK

-to create the extracted netlist:
+clone this repo recusively to get the spice models from https://foss-eda-tools.googlesource.com/skywater-pdk/libs/sky130_fd_pr
+You will also need to get your $PDK_ROOT & $PDKPATH set correct for the .magicrc file to work and load the tech file.
+See https://github.com/efabless/openlane/#setting-up-the-pdk-skywater-pdk for details.

+To see a video of me drawing this inverter see https://www.youtube.com/watch?v=IQ_DcWT_cbc

+# Instructions

+Start magic with the correct rcfile and load inverter.mag:

-    magic inverter.mag
+    make magic

-then in the command window type:
+To create the spice simulation file, in the command window type:

     extract
     ext2spice lvs
-    ext2spice subcircuit top on
     ext2spice
     quit

-then in the shell type
+Then in the shell type

-    make
+    make sim

-to run the simulation
+to run the simulation.
+This uses the pre.spice and post.spice files to build a complete simulation that can be run with ngspice.

 ![inverter](inverter.png)